Hammira Raso: The war between Alauddin and Hamir

 Sarjan Shah, a merchant of the Sharaoji sect, allies with Alauddin, and conspires against Hamir to avenge his father's death.
 He throws animal hides into the grain stores of Ranthambore, rendering them unusable for the vegetarian Hindus.
 Alauddin once again sends a firman to Hamir, offering to end the siege, in return for Chandrakala the dancing girl, Hamir's virgin daughter Dewal Kimari, Paresh the philosopher's stone, and Muhammad Shah.
-An angry Hamir rejects the demands, and instead asked Alauddin to hand over his favorite queen Begum Chimna, Chintamani the philosopher's stone, and his four commanders.
+An angry Hamir rejects the demands, and instead asks Alauddin to hand over his favorite queen Begum Chimna, Chintamani the philosopher's stone, and his four commanders.
 Hamir then prepares for the final battle, and sends his son Ratan Singh to Chitor.

 In the ensuing battle, Hamir's forces outperform Alauddin's forces.
 Muhammad Shah and his brother Mir Gabru die in a combat with each other, fighting for the opposing sides.
 Alauddin makes a final attempt at reconciliation, promising to return to Delhi and to restore Hamir's territories to him in addition to giving him 52 additional parganas.
 Hamir rejects the offer, and continues the battle, losing his Bhil general Bhoj in the process.
 After suffering more setbacks, Alauddin sends a herald to Hamir, asking for a pardon, and promising to return to Delhi.
 Hamir refuses to end the battle, and his troops capture Alauddin.
 Hamir asks his soldiers not to kill Alauddin, declaring that it is a sin to kill an emperor "because he gives food to thousands of souls."
 He releases Alauddin, asking the emperor to return to Delhi.

-Hamir's soldiers collect a variety of material from the Delhi camp, including ensigns, and return to Ranthambore.
+Hamir's soldiers collect a variety of materials from the Delhi camp, including ensigns, and return to Ranthambore.
 When Hamir's wife Asha sees the Delhi ensigns from a distance, she assumes that the invaders had won, and orders a mass suicide of women to avoid falling into enemy hands.
 When Hamir enters the fort, he sees the dead bodies of the women, including his wife and his daughter.
 He decides to commit suicide, offering his head to Shiva.
 When Sarjan Shah calls Alauddin to Ranthambore, Alauddin admires Hamir, and orders the beheading of Sarjan Shah for being disloyal to Hamir.